E-post: petter [dot] lundborg [at] nek [dot] lu [dot] se

 - Learning to Take Risks?
 The Effect of Education on Risk-Taking in Financial Markets

-- On The Origins of Risk-Taking
+- On The Origins of Risk-Taking in Financial Markets

 - Poor Little Rich Kids?
 The Determinants of the Intergenerational Transmission of Wealth

 - The Intergenerational Transmission of Schooling: Are Mothers Really Less Important than Fathers?

 - Adolescent Health and Adult Labor Market Outcomes